chrissunny94/t265_robot_navigation/README.md

 ```

 To run **move_base**
-(please save map in maps folder and change map file name in move_base_demo.launch file.....If we are using real robot, then change parameter of robot_base_frame from t265_link to base link)
+(please save map in maps folder and change map file name in move_base_demo.launch file.....If we are using real robot, then change parameter of robot_base_frame from t265_link to base link in costmap_common.yaml file)

 ```
 roslaunch doozy_navigation move_base_demo.launch